hundredrabbits/thebook/north_pacific_logbook.md

 Finally went to sleep, as we slid into a calmer area of the passing low.
 It's hard to relax when the wind is howling outside, it always sounds worse from inside the cabin, with halyards slapping on the mast, waves smashing against the hull and the walls creaking.

 ##### 0400
-Woke up and went on deck to fix whatever was happening with our jib and furler.
-The seas were still big, though.
+I woke up and went on deck to fix whatever was happening with our jib and furler.
+The seas were still big.
 Devine added a line to the furler to keep it from spinning, and made a few more turns in the barrel so we could furl the jib in tighter.
 It worked.
 By adding more turns to the barrel, we were able to roll it up all the way.
 This only happens in heavy weather because we have to winch it in to furl it, and because it furls extra tight it requires more turns.

 Sometimes I wonder if a hank-on head sail would be better.
 I know that no system is perfect, and that going to the bow to douse it would not be pleasant either.
-Both have pros and cons, it's just a matter of finding which we want to live with.
+Both systems have pros and cons, it's just a matter of finding which we want to live with.
 But, I like the idea of a system with fewer moving parts, as less can go wrong, or break.
-Just like we opted for simplicity with our software, maybe we'll consider getting rid of the furler once we arrive in British Columbia.
+Just like we opted for simplicity with our software, maybe we'll consider getting rid of the furler should it break.

 ##### 0600
-Made coffee from beans!
+Made coffee from whole beans!
 It's a special day!
 Coffee from beans has a better taste, but takes more effort as we have to grind the beans first.
 Devine prepared the beans and set the moka pot on the stove, but then a wave came and knocked it over, spilling all of our delicious coffee.
-The gimballed stove does a good job of keeping this from happening, usually, but when a larger wave comes, it makes the boat rock sideways, suddenly, and this movement is enough to knock it over, if say, we're not there to hold it.
-Our stove has pot clamps, but it only grips the base, and our stovetop coffee maker is just too tall and can easily fall out of the clamps.
+The gimballed stove prevents this usually, but the boat rolls, the back and forth motion can knock it over, if say, we're not there to hold it.
+Our stove has pot clamps, but these only grip the base, and our stovetop coffee maker is just too tall.

-This is so sad.
-Devine was swearing aloud, frustrated.
-The boat smells good, but there is coffee all over the floor, at the back of the stove and under it.
-All our rags are wet with salt or rain water, we can't use any of them to wipe it up.
-We need to wash a set but haven't found the time.
+After the accident, Devine was swearing aloud, frustrated.
+The boat smelled good, but there was coffee all over the floor, at the back of the stove and under it.
 We make instant coffee instead, as it is better than nothing.
 Devine is still bitter about the spillage, but downs his cup of instant anyway.
-We try and imagine an extension for the pot clamps, something we could make that could hold the moka pot in place.
+We try and imagine an extension for the pot clamps, something we could make that could hold the tall moka pot in place.

 ##### 0700
-Devine is reading Les Glénants.
+Devine is reading *Les Glénants*.
 This is the first book about sailing we’ve read.
-It was an intimidating first read, as we thought the French sailing terminology was difficult to memorize, being mostly familiar with the English terms, as we’d heard many in films.
-Bôme is close to boom, but words like l’étai resembled nothing we knew.
-We always dive back into this book.
-We have tamed it overtime, and now consider it to be a wealth of information.
+It was an intimidating first read, as we thought the French sailing terminology was difficult to memorize.
+We're French speakers, but were mostly familiar with English sailing terms.
+The word "Bôme" is close to boom, but words like "l’étai" resembled nothing we knew.
+I'm happy to say that our sailing vocabulary has improved since that time.

 I am sitting in the quarter berth, still afraid to be rolled over.
 The quarter berth is the safest place to be in such an event as it is a very restrictive space.
-We got a message from our friends on the sailboat Tumbleweed today!
-Feels good to get news from the outside world, as we spend way too much time in our own heads.
+We got a message from our friends on the sailboat Tumbleweed today, it feels good to get news from the outside world, as we spend way too much time in our own heads.
 We first met Morgan and Douglas in Newport Oregon in the US, they too were going to Japan.
 We travelled together, loosely, through the South Pacific, but they left Japan for Alaska last year.

 Currently, we are more north than we want to be.
 The weather keeps pushing us that way.
 We get low after low after low.
 It feels like being in hell, with the possibility of good weather a distant dream.
 We'll likely keep heaving-to until Sunday, depending on how the weather develops.

 ##### 1200
 We had tomato pasta with green peppers for lunch, served with chocolate and clementines for dessert.
 Clementines were a gift from our good friends who came to visit us in Shimoda before we left.
 Food gifts are the best gifts.

 Every time I eat an orange, I think of the time we spent in Minamiise, a city known for its oranges.
 There was an orange shop in Gokasho, they had varieties for every season.
 Our favorite was the Dekopon, an orange hybrid, recognizable by its protruding bump on the top resembling an inverted belly-button.
 The shop sold orange-flavored deserts, as well as fresh juice, and ice cream in the summer.
 We'd bike there once a week from our spot in Shima Yacht Harbor.
 Biting into an orange will always me back to that place.
-We ate the clementines in silence, savouring every bite, letting memories of Gokasho transit in and out of our brains.
+We ate the clementines in silence, savouring every bite, letting memories of Gokasho transit in and out of our minds.

 For now, we are parked in the dead centre of a mean system, waiting things out.
 Looking at the GRIB files, it's funny to see ourselves positioned in the 'eye' of this storm.
 The world around us is chaos, yet it is much quieter in our little parking lot on the ocean.

 ##### 1400
 The seas have settled, and the wind has died.
 The forecast changed.
 We motor east to get out of this patch of no-wind.
 We also use this time to charge our batteries.
 Even this far out, at 1,872 km (1011 nm), we still see some of that pesky sargassum seaweed (hondawara in Japanese), the kind that wraps around your prop and fouls it up.
 We are careful to avoid them, we would not want to dive under the boat to clear it, not out here.
-The Kuroshio continues far offshore, the seaweed is carried by this current, but it is strange to see it here.

 ##### 1600
 We stopped motoring and sailed with a reefed jib and main.
 We don't trust the weather here, better to be cautious with the amount of sail we keep up.
 The wind is coming out of the west, even if the GRIB files called for no wind.
 The seas are moderate.
 We don't know the exact wind strength as our wind meter died after the wave knocked Pino over.
 We installed telltales at various points around the boat.
 One of them is hung around a toothbrush, and is the best one we've made?
 The telltale spins right around loosely, it is sensitive and is perfect to indicate wind direction—also, it makes me laugh.

 A wind meter is useful, but not essential.
 This isn't the first time that this device has failed us, but we have learned to live without it.

 Pino is steering itself.
 We are navigating from inside, checking our heading on the side of the compass from the companionway door.
-There are zero targets on AIS, different than our 100-target average on Japan's East Coast!
+There are zero targets on AIS, different than our 100-target average on Japan's east coast!

 \newpage